aresbit/aresbit.github.io/README.md

-# aresyang blog
+# aresbit blog

-about aigc and eecs
+about AGI and eecs